rocketacademy/bootcamp-docs/algorithms/a.10-sorting-algorithms.md

 A = [64, 25, 12, 22, 11]
 def partition(array, begin_idx, end_idx):

+    # the least found value location
+    # so we know where in the subarray
+    # to place the pivot
     least_idx = begin_idx - 1

     # pivot is at the end, find where it goes in the array